roosemberth/lib-node-bridge/README.md

       events: []                        The children events
     }

-A event is defined by:
+An event is defined by:

     {
       uid:      String          A unique identifier for the node